annotation/text-fabric/tf/docs/about/browser.md

 nodes.tsv
 :   contains the nodes you have selected as a list of tuples of nodes.

+nodesx.tsv
+:   contains the nodes you have selected as a list of tuples of nodes,
+    decorated with location information and text content.

 Now, if you want to share your results for checking and replication, put all this in a research repository or in a GitHub repository, which you can then archive to [ZENODO](https://zenodo.org) to obtain a DOI.

 ### Unicode in Excel CSVs